GiantRobotLemur/MightyOak/Doc/ArmEmu.md

 configuration.

-Currently only the ARMv2 test system configuration is supported and no optimisation has been performed as a result of testing.
-Running in release on my 11th Gen i7 on Windows 11, it manages ~60MHz.
-Running on a (circa 2009) 1st Gen i7 running Linux it manages ~30MHz.
+Currently only the ARMv2 test system configuration is supported and no performance profiling has been performed as a result of testing.
+Running on two control machines, A) an 11th Gen i7 on Windows 11, and B) a 1st Gen i7 running x64 Linux, we get the following results:

+A) ~60 MHz
+B) ~30 MHz

+After refactoring the code to use templates and less branching:

+A) ~180 MHz
+B) ~60 MHz

-The intention is to refactor the core emulator into template components which can be combined as required without having to resort to virtual function calls, therefore making it possible to support lots of different processor configurations without a performance penalty.
+The refactoring will allow the emulator components to be combined in various different ways without having to resort to virtual function calls, therefore making it possible to support lots of different processor configurations without a performance penalty.
 These will be used to expand the EmuPerfTest tool.